crate/cratedb-examples/stacks/kafka-flink/README.rst

 Flink jobs consist of multiple components including source, sink, and the set of transformation operators that are applied to a data stream.

-CrateDB is a new kind of distributed SQL database built for IIoT applications.
-It will store and query data that has been processed and enriched by Apache Flink.
+CrateDB is a distributed SQL database built for IIoT applications.
+It will store data that has been processed and enriched by Apache Flink, and allow you to query it efficiently.

 About